franjgs/AdaptiveDynamicML/README.md

 The `create_chart` function in `src/plottings.py` generates a JSON configuration for Chart.js to visualize model accuracy with drift annotations.
 The configuration is saved as `results/plots/chart_config_<uuid>.json`.
 To use it:
 1. Locate the JSON file in `results/plots/`.
 2. Create an HTML file to render the chart in a web browser (example below).
+3. Run Local Server: python3 -m http.server 8000
-3. Open the HTML file in a browser to view the interactive chart.
+4. Open a browser and go to [Link](http://localhost:8000/chart.html) to view the interactive chart.
+5. Stop the server with Ctrl+C.

 ### Chart.js Example
 ```html